-The security file (SECFILE) relates the node name and user ID assigned to an incoming Connect:Direct HP NonStop operation to a HP NonStop user ID.
+The security file (SECFILE) relates the node name and user ID assigned to an incoming Sterling Connect:Direct for HP NonStop operation to a HP NonStop user ID.

 Secondary Logical Unit

 The secondary logical unit (SLU) is the logical unit that functions under the control of a PLU.
 The SLU accepts the incoming NLD request from the PLU.